rohankadekodi/cs360v-s23/lab2.md

 **Due date: February 21, 2023**

+Please see Canvas for the GitHub Classroom link for Lab 2. **Please do not put your Lab 2 code in your Lab 1 repo.
+You must populate the new repository with your existing code** (or code from the solution) in order to get credit for Lab 2.

 ### Mapping in the guest bootloader and kernel

 In user/vmm.c we have provided the structure of the code to set up the guest and bootloader.